Diocese of Fidenza

 The bishop's episcopal seat is the Cathedral of San Donnino Martire, in Fidenza.

 The diocese has a Minor Basilica, the Basilica di San Lorenzo, in Monticelli d'Ongina; it was assigned that honor on 9 January 1942.

 History

 In 1199 a long and bloody war was in progress between Parma and Piacenza over Borgo San Donnino.
 Pope Innocent III rallied the bishops of Lombardy and wrote threateningly to both combatants, attempting to force them to make peace.
-But the Pope also asserted Church ownership of the Borgo, and claimed the right to assign its civil jurisdiction.
+However, the Pope also asserted Church ownership of the Borgo, and claimed the right to assign its civil jurisdiction.

 Creation of the diocese

 In 1600, the town (oppidum) of Borgo San Donnino, including a territory with seventeen villages, was under the civil government of Ranuccio I Farnese, Duke of Parma and Piacenza.
 In the town was one collegiate church, the Church of S. Donnino, which belonged to no diocese (nullius dioecesis), and which had three parish churches, three monasteries of men and two of women, and five hospices attached to it.
 The collegiate church and its dependencies were administered by a chapter, composed of eight canons with eight prebends.
 They were presided over by a provost (una praepositura), who had to be in Holy Orders, since he held the "cure of souls"; he had an annual income of about 1,300 papal ducats.
 The Provost had the ordinary jurisdiction (iurisdictionem ordinariam) in the town and its territory, and had the right to use a mitre and pastoral staff.

 On 12 February 1601, by the bull Super universas, Pope Clement VIII suppressed and extinguished the office of Provost of the Collegiate Chapter of S. Donnino, and erected the collegiate church into a cathedral, to be the seat of a bishop directly dependent upon the Holy See.
 A new cathedral chapter was created, headed by an Archdeacon and an Archpriest, with the eight canons of the former collegiate church and an additional four canons, with four additional prebends.
 The additional prebends were endowed by the Duke.
 Two of the original eight canons of the collegiate chapter were to serve as Theologus and Penitentiary.
 The Dukes of Parma were granted the right of patronage and presentation of future Archdeacons, Archpriests, and the four new canonries.

 To provide income to support the administration of the new diocese, the Pope transferred territory from the diocese of Cremona situated south of the Po and adjacent to the diocese of Piacenza, to the diocese of Borgo San Donnino.
 This included Busseto, Polesine Parmense, and Monticelli d'Ogina.